dafny-lang/dafny/docs/DafnyRef/Introduction.md

 The IDE now has a framework for showing error explanation information and corresponding quick fixes are being added, with refactoring operations on the horizon.

-More details of 4.0 functionality are desecried in the release notes.
+More details of 4.0 functionality are described in the release notes.
 ## 1.2.
 Dafny Example {#sec-example}
 To give a flavor of Dafny, here is the solution to a competition problem.